-Your assignments each week will consist of the following:
+Your assignments each week will consist of the following IN ORDER:

-- 1. Notes, reading, viewing powerpoints, & watching videos (please take notes and email me for help!) - 2.
+- 1. Notes, reading, viewing powerpoints, & watching videos (please take notes and email me for help; the Unit Notes are intended to be your main resource in the class) - 2.
 MyMathLab comprehension quiz covering the basics of what you learned.
 You may submit this assignment any number of times, and only your best score counts. - 3.
 MyMathLab homework assignment, going more in depth into the unit's topics.
-You may submit this assignment up to 3 times, and only your best score counts. - 4.
-Long form dropbox assignment, complete & post to dropbox on D2L
+You may submit this assignment up to 3 times, and only your best score counts.

+4. Long form dropbox assignment, complete & post to dropbox on D2L

-Links to these assignments can be found in your D2L weekly checklist, except for MyMathLab, which is a separate site you must log in to separately.
+Links to these assignments can be found in your D2L weekly checklist, except for MyMathLab, which you can find a link to in the MyMathLab section of the Content tab on D2L.
 If you have any questions about the week's assignments or questions about the material, please email Mr. Bryce at bryceg@nfc.edu.